YugoOtani/SummerSeminor/feed-cat/README.md

-# wps-cat-webview README
+# feed-cat README

-This is the README for your extension "wps-cat-webview".
+This is the README for your extension "feed-cat".
 After writing up a brief description, we recommend including the following sections.

 ## Features